rinawasabi/cyber-security-data-privacy/BookingSystem/Phase4/termsofservice.md

 ---

 ## 7. Intellectual Property
-All system content, including design, code, and documentation, is the intellectual property of **CyberSecure Solutions Ltd.**
+All system content, including design, code, and documentation, is the intellectual property of **CentriaCyber Ltd.**
 Users are granted a limited, non-exclusive license to use the system for its intended purpose only.
 Reproduction, modification, or distribution without permission is strictly prohibited.